Covered by NYDaily News. Las Vegas man accused of threatening a prominent attorney and making vile remarks.

 A Reputable Attorney Can Help

 The word “petit” means small in French, and the word “grand” means large in French.
-Therefore, petit theft is small theft and involves the taking of property that is worth less than $1000.
-On the other hand, grand theft involves the taking of property that is worth more than $1000.
+Therefore, petit theft is small theft and involves taking property that is worth less than $1000.
+On the other hand, grand theft involves taking property that is worth more than $1000.
 For this reason, petit larceny is considered a misdemeanor, and grand larceny can be considered a felony.

 You Have Defense Options With Petit Larceny